outcomesinsights/conceptql/doc/spec.md

 - visit_occurrence
     - orange

 Each stream has a point of origin (essentially, the table from which we pulled the results for a stream).
 Based on that origin, each stream will have a particular type.
-The stream carries this type information as it moves through each node.
-When certain nodes, particularly set and temporal operation nodes, need to perform filtering, they can use this type information to determine how to best filter a stream.
+The stream carries this type information as it moves through each operator.
+When certain operators, particularly set and temporal operators, need to perform filtering, they can use this type information to determine how to best filter a stream.
 There will be much more discussion about types woven throughout this document.
 For now, it is sufficient to know that each stream has a type.

 You'll also notice that the trailing arrow(s) at the end of the diagrams indicate which types of streams are ultimately passed on at the end of a ConceptQL statement.